 Cadet Trooper Thyfault was undergoing training with the Colorado State patrol when Thyfault and Trooper Clinton Rushing were called out to assist in a crash investigation on Highway 66.
-At the same time, police were involved in chasing down a man named Christopherpher Gebers, who was escaping a traffic stop.
+At the same time, police were involved in chasing down a man named Christopher Gebers, who was escaping a traffic stop.

-Gerber’s car dodged the stop sticks that the Troopers had deployed and crashed into the two Troopers, killing Thyfault.
+Gebers’s car dodged the stop sticks that the Troopers had deployed and crashed into the two Troopers, killing Thyfault.
 Rushing was critically injured.
 According to ABC News, Thyfault had half a second to get out of the way as the car raced towards him, but he did not run away.
 Instead, he managed to get a tow truck driver away from the scene to safety.